The Config File

-Creating the config.js
+Creating the config.cjs file

-is created automatically when you run purgetss
+config.cjs is created automatically when you run purgetss for the first time inside your project.

-file, you can delete the existing one and run:
+If you need to start with a fresh config.cjs file, you can delete the existing one and run:

 > purgetss init

-This will create a minimal ./purgetss/config.js
+This will create a minimal ./purgetss/config.cjs file:

 module.exports = {